yudong-94/Kaggle-Instacart-Market-Basket-Analysis/README.md

 The objective of this competition is to predict the products that a certaion user will reorder in his/her next order based on his/her order history and order pattern.
 Therefore, I defined it as a classification problem - predict whether a product that has been ordered by a user in the past will be reorderd in his/her next order or not.
 The classification problem nature is defined as following:

-**Label**: Whether reordered or not in the most recent order
+**Label**: Whether reordered or not in the most recent order;
-**Training data**: Each (user, product) is a seperate row, with different features of this pair, and the reorder label
+**Training data**: Each (user, product) is a seperate row, with different features of this pair, and the reorder label;
-**Test data**: Again, each row is a (user, product) pair, and the users in the test set do not appear in the training set
+**Test data**: Again, each row is a (user, product) pair, and the users in the test set do not appear in the training set;
 **Features**: In the end, I have 57 features.
-The features list could be found here: [Features List](https://github.com/yudong-94/Kaggle-Instacart-Market-Basket-Analysis/blob/master/Features%20list.csv)
+The features list could be found here: [Features List](https://github.com/yudong-94/Kaggle-Instacart-Market-Basket-Analysis/blob/master/Features%20list.csv).

 ## Documentation